Snowbound California woman found alive after 6 days missing

 The helicopter landed and two searchers hiked to the vehicle, finding James inside, the sheriff’s office said.

-James is from the Oroville, about 50 miles (80 kilometers) from Butte Meadows.
+James is from Oroville, about 50 miles (80 kilometers) from Butte Meadows.

-The sheriff’s office was sending a tracked vehicle designed for traveling on snow to get James.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.